Debouch

 In hydrology, a debouch (or debouche) is a place where runoff from a small, confined space discharges into a larger, broader body of water.
 The word is derived from the French verb déboucher ([debuʃe]), which means "to unblock, to clear".
 The term also has a military usage.

 Geology

 In fluvial geomorphology, a debouch is a place where runoff from a small, confined space emerges into a larger, broader space.
 Common examples are when a stream runs into a river or when a river runs into an ocean.
 Debouching can generate massive amounts of sediment transport.
 When a narrow stream travels down a mountain pass into a basin, an alluvial fan will form from the mass deposit of the sediment.
-The four largest rivers (the Amazon, the Ganges-Brahmaputra, the Yangtze and the Yellow) are responsible for 20% of the global discharge of sediment in to the oceans by debouches.
+The four largest rivers (the Amazon, the Ganges, the Yangtze and the Yellow) are responsible for 20% of the global discharge of sediment in to the oceans by debouches.

 Geography

 In fluvial geography, a debouch is a place where a body of water pours forth from a narrow opening.
 Some examples are: where a river or stream emerges from a narrow constraining landform, such as a defile, into open country or a wider space; a creek joins a river; or a stream flows into a lake.